-Philosophy, politics, and economics majors cannot take additional majors or minors in either philosophy, political science or economics.
-Philosophy, politics, and economics majors may take second majors or minors in other disciplines.
+Philosophy, politics, and economics majors may not minor in either philosophy, political science or economics.

 Other PPE courses may substitute for courses listed as Elective Courses at the discretion of the PPE program chair and only if approved by the PPE program chair, consistent with the set of courses approved by the program faculty for this purpose.
 These courses may be taken as part of the PPE major program only if the prerequisites for the course designated by the course's originating program are completed in advance.
 Consult the university website and advising materials for other courses already approved as possible PPE electives.